focus-editor/focus/LOG.md

     - Make sure when selected a word by double clicking, the highlights only highlight whole words

 - Strip trailing whitespace on save
-- Ctrl + [ and Ctrl + ] to indent lines
-    - Need to refactor the input system first
-- Ctrl + Home/End to jump to beginning/end of the file
-- Alt + PgUp/PgDown to scroll viewport by page
-- Ctrl + J to join lines (should there be a limit of how many?)
-- (Ctrl (VSCode) or Alt (N++) or Alt+Shift (macOS)) + Mouse Click to add an additional cursor wherever the mouse is.
-- Ctrl + Mouse Wheel to increase/decrease editor font size by 1 pt

 - Optimisation: with large files, disable selection highlights

 - Save editor state on editor operations: